Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### Views setting

-Views are the types of views provided by skins to show contents such as video lists that can be for example InfoWall/Poster/WideList etc.
+The views are type of view to show list contents, for example to Estuary skin there are InfoWall/Poster/WideList/Wall etc.
+Each of this views has its own ID (related with skin used).

+An example to Estuary skin: InfoWall is ID 54, Wall is ID 500

-These settings allow you to override the default views set by default of the currently used skin.
+These settings allow you to override the default views used by skin for a type of content.
-When enabling the custom view on a list type, you must enter the ID (number) of the view to be used.
+When enabling a custom view on a list type, you must enter the ID (number) of the view to be used.

-The ID's must be provided by the skins used, they are related to the skin used and have no relation with the add-on.
+The ID's must be provided by the skins readme, have no relation with the add-on.